MTan0104/LComics/README.md

 TissueRegionID = TissueDiagnosisID + "_" + Region
 ```
 This assumes:
--Each core contains all regions (GM, WM, LC)
+- Each core contains all regions (GM, WM, LC)
--Region labels match those in the matrix
+- Region labels match those in the matrix

 This creates a unique identifier for region-level analysis.